gaurang101197/doc/tech-framework-language/k8s/kubernetes(k8s).md

 #### 2. [`etcd`](https://etcd.io/)

-A distributed, reliable key-value store for all cluster data.
+A distributed, reliable open source key-value store.
+In k8s cluster, it stored the data about state of the cluster.
+Only apiserver can directly communicate with etcd.

 #### 3. `kube-scheduler`